 Review: Dick Whittington at Windsor

 Boom boom!
-Traditional filthy family fun at the Theatre Royal Windsor as Basil brush and his panto crew prove post Brexit Windsor's streets are paved with comedy gold.
+Filthy family fun at the Theatre Royal as Basil Brush and his panto crew prove post Brexit Windsor's streets are paved with comedy gold.

 The kids were dancing to ABBA, grandparents were throwing shapes to Baby Shark, and everyone was belting out ‘Five Golllllld Riiiiiiiings’ in between lots and lots of hysterical laughter.
 It can only be panto, and a brilliant one at that.
 Dick Whittington at the Theatre Royal Windsor feels as warm and cosy as my favourite pair of bedsocks, packed full of pop songs, politics and cheesy comedy.